gimli-org/gimli/INSTALL_WIN.rst

 version.
 Ideally the following one-liner will suffice to compile pyGIMLi in the current directory.

-**Note: The script will automatic take care of requirements and updates of MSYS2.
+**Note: The script will automatically take care of requirements and updates of MSYS2.
 And also needs to modify/patch some of the llvm system files.**

 .. code:: bash